FierceEagle/fierceeagle.github.io/index.md

 {% include Population_Distribution.html %}

-The Census data we process is provided by the [London Data Stores](https://data.london.gov.uk/) and covers the Data from the most recent Census, 2011, which might seem far off, however is close to the collection year of the Tesco Data in 2015.
-Some trends of population movement can happen in the four year difference, however, we don't expect to rapid changes in the socio-economic make-up of an area.
+The Census data we process is provided by the [London Data Stores](https://data.london.gov.uk/) and covers data from the most recent census, 2011, which might seem far off, however is close to the collection year of the Tesco data in 2015.
+Some shifts in population movement could have happened during those four years, however, we don't expect rapid changes in the socio-economic make-up of an area.

 {% include Multilayer_Nutrient_Plot.html %}